"Jesus answered, "I am the way and the truth and the life. No one comes to the Father except through me." ---John 14:6

-So in the midst of all these so-grey-I-can't-stand-it days, I've found myself having to keep my hands firmly on the reigns of my emotions, or else, they'll jump and swish!
-Fly off into the night all helter-skelter, willy-nilly, careening into ditches on both sides of the road of Life.
+So in the midst of all these I-can't-stand-it days, I've found myself having to keep my hands firmly on the reigns of my emotions, or else, they'll jump and swish!
+Fly off into the night all helter-skelter, careening into ditches on both sides of Life's Road.

 I cringe when I speak of emotions and feelings here in my blog.
-Some people live and die by their right to make their emotions king, to picket for their right to be way up then way down.
-But not me.
-No, been there, done that years ago and now in my late 40's I'd rather follow wisdom, the Bible and God's still, small voice.
-I'd rather try staying on that level path David spoke of in Psalms (a full-time job, that one).
+Some people exclaim about their opinions' rights to be Kind, but not me.
+No, been there, done that years ago and now I'd rather follow wisdom, the Bible and God's still, small voice.

-For it's those which lead me to the all the best places in town and in my head and in my heart, and well, to all the best places anywhere.
+For those lead me to the best places in town, in my head, my heart.
 I mean, my changeable feelings whisper things like this:

 "Now, you'd better stay home and not go driving anywhere.
 You might get in an accident."